kitinfo/network-gamepads/README.md

 ## Build prerequisites

 A working C compiler and (GNU) make, in addition to the Linux `uinput` headers (`linux/uinput.h`), which is included in the package `linux-libc-dev` in Debian.
+To build the server [libevdev](https://www.freedesktop.org/wiki/Software/libevdev/) is needed.

 ## Build